-Plant Family Guides: Geranium - Cranesbills Plant-Family Guides
+Plant Family Guides: Geranium---Cranesbills Guides

 If you are looking for a beautiful, low-maintenance, border geranium that will sail through the challenges of the seasons in the Pacific Northwest region, you may want to consider these top performing varieties.

 The best hardy geranium species and cultivars for rock gardens are those which require sharp drainage and gritty, rocky or sandy soil.
-If you are looking for a beautiful, low-maintenance, hardy geranium that will sail through the challenges of the seasons, you may want to consider these top performing varieties.
+If you are looking for a beautiful, low-maintenance, hardy geranium that will sail through the challenges of the seasons, you may want to consider these top-performing varieties.

 Hardy geraniums forming low mounds of well-formed foliage and dainty flowers make superb flowering ground covers.
 Flowering at no more than 1 ft.
 (30cm) high, and often much shorter, they earn their place in the smallest garden.
 They are quite effective as underplantings for trees and shrubs, as well as choking weeds in garden areas that are difficult to cultivate.